vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/README.md

 # COVID and Bacterial Pneumonia Detector

 In [__COVID-19-X-ray-Classifier__](https://github.com/vivianngo97/COVID-19-X-ray-Classifier), we train a deep learning model to distinguish between x-ray images of healthy individuals and those with COVID-19 or bacterial pneumonia.
 Because that repo included all training and testing images, the repo became very large.
 In order to make experimentation easier for the public, we built this smaller repo.
+If you would like to run the

 # Test it out

-To test out this punctuation restoration model, you just need to run [__Models.py__](https://github.com/vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/blob/master/Run_Model/Models.py).
+To test out this classification model, you just need to run [__Models.py__](https://github.com/vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/blob/master/Run_Model/Models.py).
 Please follow the steps below.
 Note that you may be required to install some modules using [__requirements.txt__](https://github.com/vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/blob/master/Run_Model/requirements.txt).

 ## Via Command Line:
 - Clone this repository COVID-Bacterial-Pneumonia-Classifier-Run-Model